Kelly Nowlin

 In addition to philanthropy, Kelly has nearly 30 years of experience as a media and communications professional having held various marketing management positions at CBS and Entercom Radio, Community Newspaper Company (a Fidelity company), and in the media buying space.
 She developed and launched two startups and has acknowledged expertise in social media and brand development.

 Currently, Kelly is Principal of KDN Philanthropy Consulting, developing strategies for family foundations and nonprofits, and speaks regularly around the country on topics in philanthropy including next generation engagement, social justice and racial equity, power and privilege, impact and evaluation, foundation culture and strategic communications.
 She is an outspoken leader on the need for philanthropy to be accountable to power dynamics and racial equity, and co-developed the Racial Justice Learning and Action Cohort at the National Center for Family Philanthropy for family foundation trustees to build knowledge, skills and action plans that advance racial justice practices.
 She regularly collaborates with and mentors next generation family members within the Andrus family and in the field more broadly, building equity-framed curriculums and facilitating opportunities for younger voices to be amplified.
-Kelly has served on the board of Grantmakers for Effective Organizations and is currently the Board Chair of the National Center for Family Philanthropy (NCFP).
+Kelly has served on the board of Grantmakers for Effective Organizations and previously served as the Board Chair of the National Center for Family Philanthropy (NCFP).

 Kelly is married with two adult children and currently lives in Hopkinton, Massachusetts.